- 84 shares

 Whether you’re actively job hunting or just want people to take notice of you, bedazzle your LinkedIn profile.
 Build up your LinkedIn profile views and make it a traffic magnet.

-More profile views means more people may be sending job leads your way, or otherwise help you with your job search and career.
+More profile views means more people potentially sending job leads your way, or otherwise helping you with your job search and career.

 How do you do this?

 1. Build content in your profile that includes the right keywords and keyword density, and be ever-mindful of SEO (Search Engine Optimization).
 Your profile will sit there working PASSIVELY for you – making you more visible and findable, and drawing people to you.

 2. ACTIVELY use LinkedIn to stay top-of-mind with people and draw new people to your profile and you.

 How do keywords work?

 You want to help the right people – executive recruiters, your target employers and others – find you on LinkedIn.

 You will draw them to your profile by incorporating into it the right relevant keywords and phrases they search to source candidates like you.